Particular/Workshop.NServiceBus/exercises/06-b/README.md

 ### Step 5

-Run the Billing endpoint, you should now see Debug output to the console.
+Run the Billing endpoint.
+You should now see Debug output in the console window.
 Also check the folder on `C:/logs` and see if it contains a file called `nlog-shipping-date.log`.

 ### Step 6